yashkandregulaa/yashkandregulaa/README.md

  📫 How to reach me: email id  -->

  😄 Pronouns: she/her

+ 🔭 I’m currently working on a Python project

+ 🌱 I’m also learning Flutter

+ 👯 I’m looking for collaboration in Web Development projects

  ⚡ Fun fact: i'm kind of obsessed with the stock market

- 🔭 I’m currently working on a Python project

- 🌱 I’m currently learning Flutter

- 👯 I’m looking to collaborate on Youtube

  💬 Ask me about any tech related stuff